profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 - Type: `string`
 - Default: `Initial Commit`

 The display name for the current version of the project loaded.
-This will also appear in the nav, the info tab, and the game over screen, unless set to an empty string.
+This will also appear in the nav, the info tab, and the game over screen unless set to an empty string.

 ## Display Config